Earthquake zones of India: Zone 3

 This zone is classified as a Moderate Damage Risk Zone which is liable to MSK VII.
 The IS code assigns a zone factor of 0.16 for Zone 3.
-Several megacities like Chennai, Mumbai,Kolkata and Bhubaneshwar lie in this zone.
+Several megacities like Chennai, Mumbai, Pune, Kolkata, Bhubaneswar, Jamshedpur, Ahmedabad, Surat, Lucknow, Vadodara, Mangalore, Vijayawada, Coimbatore and the entire state of Kerala lie in this zone.

 Zone 2

 This region is liable to MSK VI or lower and is classified as the Low Damage Risk Zone.
 The IS code assigns a zone factor of 0.10 for Zone 2.
 It is the zone with low chances of having earthquakes.
-Cities like Bangalore,coromandel coast and Tiruchirappalli are in this zone.
+Cities like Bangalore, Hyderabad, Visakhapatnam, Nagpur, Raipur, Gwalior, Jaipur, Tiruchirappalli and Madurai are in this zone.

 Zone 1

-Since the current division of India into earthquake hazard zones does not use Zone 1, no area of India is classed as Zone 1.
+Since the current division of India into earthquake hazard zones does not use Zone 1, no area of India is classified as Zone 1.
+But it is said that some areas considered safe are from stable landmass covered under the deccan plateau, those considered as zone 1.